maedbhk/MIT-Projects/projects/exploring-adhd.md

 ## Summary of cognitive performance
 * Many questionnaires (e.g., measures) have a `total` or `raw` score providing an overall summary of how well a participant did on a questionnaire
 * For all of the measures that have a `total` or `raw` score, how well on average are children with ADHD (across subtypes and gender) performing on these assessments compared to children without a diagnosis?

-distance correlation (dcorr)
-* matrix of distances:
-400 participants x all features (per questionnaire)
-* dcorr - how independent are two matrices (pairwise covariance matrices)
-* compare two matrices
-* how orthogonal are features wtihin a questionnaire?
-* are questions are similar (constructs)?
-* deap portal - built on ABCD - curated tabular data
-* xcp pipeline